 What Makes Dividing a Business Difficult in a Divorce?

-Determining Who Owns a Business
+Determining Who Owns a Business in a Wheaton Divorce

-Valuing a Business in a Divorce
+Valuing a Business as a Marital Asset in 2026

 -